NZ Flexible Fuel Factor

 - Give New Zealand Couriers customers advanced notice of what the FFF will be a month in advance

-From 14 October 2013 a trigger point of $0.95 cents (diesel retail price including GST) at which FFF for domestic courier services has applied.
+There is a trigger point of $0.95 cents (diesel retail price including GST) at which FFF for domestic courier services is applied.

 Every 1c movement above $0.95 in the average retail pump price over a calendar month, results in a 0.1% increase in our service and product pricing.
 This is updated monthly and will be automatically adjusted on your invoice.